d2s/Documentation/README.md

 # RsyncOSX

+## Source code

+The [code](https://github.com/rsyncOSX/RsyncOSX) is **not** example of neither writing _decent Swift code_, _OO-development_ or _applying the MVC-pattern_.
+It all started as a project to learn the _basics_ about Swift and Xcode.
+And I am still learning, every day.
+I am not a professional developer, this is for fun only.

+May 2017: What is my experience after about a year into my Swift project?
+Writing code is fun and addicting.
+But I experience the code I am writing is a kind of "brute force".
+From time to time I am reading blogs about coding Swift and I understand there are a lot to learn.
+But I am not going down that path.
+I am not a professional programmer, my project is for fun only.
+And I need a backup tool based upon rsync.
+From time to time I refactor the code, and I will continue adding minor enhancements and refactor code.
+That is it...

 ### Installing and important info

 Before installing and using RsyncOSX there are some important information to read and understand.
 The _first_ document is how to get and install RsyncOSX.
 The _second_ document is some information what RsyncOSX is and how to use the application.
 Please read the _second_ document before using the application.